Wednesday, September 27, 2023

 John and Frances Angelos Law Center

-Plan to join us for an exciting and important pre-event on the evening of September 26.
-Three of our symposium panelists will discuss critical issues and perspectives informing this year’s symposium through the lens of their books:
+An exciting and important pre-event held on the evening of September 26.
+Three of our symposium panelists discussed critical issues and perspectives informing this year’s symposium through the lens of their books:

 Confronting the Racist Legacy of the American Child Welfare System: The Case for Abolition (Oxford University Press 2023) by Alan J. Dettlaff, professor and former dean of the University of Houston Graduate College of Social Work